jonnonz1/nz-statute-book/acts/public/1948/armed-forces-canteens-act-1948.md

 (2) Amendment(s) incorporated in the Act(s).

 ### 17 Regulations
-The Governor-General may from time to time, by Order in Council, make regulations in respect of any matter for which regulations are contemplated by this Act or which in his opinion are necessary or expedient for giving full effect to the provisions of this Act and for the due administration thereof.
+(1) The Governor-General may from time to time, by Order in Council, make regulations in respect of any matter for which regulations are contemplated by this Act or which in his opinion are necessary or expedient for giving full effect to the provisions of this Act and for the due administration thereof.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 18 Revocations
 The Defence Canteen Emergency Regulations 1939 and the Defence Canteen Emergency Regulations 1939, Amendment No 1, are hereby revoked.